-- Replacement Love Interest: This is a tricky example.
+- Replacement Goldfish: This is a tricky example.
 Although technically River Song predates Clara Oswald as a love interest of the Doctor, the timing of this story, coming off three seasons of the Doctor/Clara relationship and airing only three weeks after the events of "Hell Bent", casts River in this role, emphasized by the fact the Doctor has at this point lost his emotional memories of Clara.

 - In the Series 6 DVD special feature, a mini-episode entitled "Last Night" a future River said that a future Eleven was taking her to the Singing Towers.
 River mentions this occasion towards the end of the episode, implying he found a way to wrangle himself out of it.
 However this episode further retcons the Series 7 episode "The Name of the Doctor" in which the Eleventh Doctor supposedly makes his final goodbye to River's "data ghost" and, more severely, "The Time of the Doctor" in which it is made explicit that the Doctor expects to die at the end of his current incarnation, yet if this is the case he went to his (assumed) death without having resolved River's timeline, which would have caused a universe-ending paradox of the exact same nature of the one narrowly averted in "Hell Bent", the episode immediately preceding "Husbands".

 - In "Forest of the Dead" it was heavily implied, if not outright stated, that River's sonic screwdriver was a future version of the Doctor's own sonic screwdriver.
 Here, it is definitely a completely separate sonic that the Doctor gave her, though it's possibly still made from (what's left of) the old 9/10 casing.